Downsizing – Three Simple Steps

 - Social Media – yes social media.
 Most of us have loads of friends here and can post to local groups in our neighbourhoods.

 It’s great even if you are giving it away for free.
-When we did our renovation this past summer I photographed the items dragged them to the curb and posted the items to local Facebook groups.
+When we did our renovation in Innisfil this past summer, I photographed the items dragged them to the curb and posted the items to local Facebook groups.
 GONE!

 Sometimes it’s easier to work with an outside party who is not attached to you or your personal belongings.